oikos-cash/oikos-docs-bsc/content/contracts/ProxyERC20.md

 As a result this proxy can verifiably support token functionality in its ABI if it sits in front of an ERC20-compliant smart contract.
 Apart from these functions, ProxyERC20 operates identically to the [proxy it inherits](Proxy.md).

-In the Oikos system, an ERC20 proxy operates in front of the main [SNX token contract](Synthetix.md), alongside the pre-existing standard proxy.
+In the Oikos system, an ERC20 proxy operates in front of the main [OKS token contract](Synthetix.md), alongside the pre-existing standard proxy.
 Thus clients can choose to use either of these two proxies to interact with the system.

 **Source:** [ProxyERC20.sol](https://github.com/oikos-cash/oikos-bsc/blob/master/contracts/ProxyERC20.sol)